djchie/react-native-star-rating/CONTRIBUTING.md

 ```

 This will continue the rebasing process.
 Once you are done fixing all
-conflicts you should run the existing tests to make sure you didn’t break
+conflicts you should run the existing tests to make sure you didn't break
 anything, then run your new tests (there are new tests, right?) and
 make sure they work also.